 Oss used today in most BJJ dojos around the planet is a clear reminder of BJJ’s Japanese roots.
 As most of you know, BJJ started in Brazil as a development of Mitsuyo Maeda’s Judo expertise.
 Since it all began with Japanese technique, it is logical why some Japanese formalities or “reiho” found fertile ground in Brazil.

-Because we westeners have a tendency to shorten the expressions, especially the ones we are not familiar with, in time, the expression „Onegai Shimasu“ slowly abbreviated into Oss, commonly used today.
+Because we westerners have a tendency to shorten the expressions, especially the ones we are not familiar with, in time, the expression „Onegai Shimasu“ slowly abbreviated into Oss, commonly used today.

 What does Oss mean?